VirginiaMwape/Plotly_Biodiversity_Challenge/README.md

   ![Bar Chart Code](FinalImages/BarCode.PNG)

-The data is passed into the CreateHBar function.

   ![Gauge Chart](FinalImages/Gauge.PNG)

  Using 'steps' each segment of the gauge was coloured so there is a visible difference at each step.